vaishnavivisweswaraiah/agent-driven-provider-information-extractor/README.md

 ---
 ## Project Overview
-This system uses a agent to orchestrate multiple data collection tools and extract structured information about healthcare providers including facility details, practitioners, NPI numbers, insurance, ratings, and affiliations.
+This system uses an agent to orchestrate multiple data collection tools and extract structured information about healthcare providers, including facility details, practitioners, NPI numbers, insurance, ratings, and affiliations.

 ---